 In addition to the outlined deliverables, NYSPEP requests that each Community Coalition participate in and promote the following NYSPEP activities:

-• Professional Development Webinars: These training opportunities offered by NYSPEP build on the theme of the Strong Roots events and will be based on evidence from research and consistent with the NYS Parenting Educator Credential, and incorporate input from Parenting Educators and community coalitions.
+• Professional Development Webinars: These training opportunities offered by NYSPEP are consistent with best practices, the NYS Parenting Educator Credential, and incorporate input from Parenting Educators and community coalitions.

 • NYSPEP Parenting Educator Credential: The work to strengthen and promote the NYSPEP Parenting Educator Credential will remain the responsibility of the NYSPEP Credential Work Group and the NYSPEP Leadership.
 Community Coalitions will disseminate information about the Parenting Educator Credential and encourage parenting educators to seek the

 • NYSPEP.ORG website, monthly eNews, and NYSPEP FACEBOOK PAGE- add link: NYSPEP promotes best practices and programs and provides current resource information for parent educators and other service providers through the NYSPEP website, that includes an event calendar, and publication of the monthly NYSPEP eNews.
 These features make communication with parenting educators easier to maintain and promote.
 Community Coalitions are encouraged to contribute to and disseminate the eNews to their partners and mailing lists.

-• Searchable database for parenting support services: This resource of over 4500 programs is searchable by county location, type of parenting education/support sought.
+• Searchable database for Parenting Programs: This resource of over 4500 programs is searchable by county location, type of parenting education/support sought.
 Coalition members will be asked to provide information to be included

 • Promote quality parenting education resources:

-§ Disseminate The New Parent Guide: Starting Life Together, and the companion website www.nysparentguide.org.
-Both resources for expectant and new parents, will be promoted and distributed to the Community Team.
+Share The New Parent Guide: Starting Life Together, and the companion website www.nysparentguide.org.
+Both resources for expectant and new parents, will be promoted to the Community Team.

 How to submit the application: